This post may contain affiliate links, please see the privacy policy for details.

 Instructions

-• Combine all ingredients in a saucepan and cook over medium heat, till it has reduced and is a thick syrup.
+• Combine all ingredients in a saucepan and cook over medium heat, stirring often, until it has reduced and is a thick syrup.
 This will take about 10 minutes.
-Stir often.

 • The sauce will thicken as it cools so don’t over cook.
 If the sauce is too thick, add a spoon of water at a time till it is the consistency of thick syrup.

-• Serve over shrimp ceviche, sushi, sashimi or any seafood.
+• Serve over shrimp ceviche, sushi, sashimi or any seafood or grilled meats.

 Nutrition